OmarMiniesy/Walkthroughs/Portswigger/Business Logic Vulnerabilities/Lab 14.md

 ---

-> Given credentials `wiener:peter`.
+Given credentials `wiener:peter`.
-> Need to access admin panel and delete the user `carlos`.
+- Need to access admin panel and delete the user `carlos`.

-> Loggin in with the stay logged in option.
+Logging in with the stay logged in option.

 ![lab14-login](./screenshots/lab14-login.png)

-> Observing the `POST` request to login and its response, we see that the `stay-logged-in` cookie is encrypted.
+Observing the `POST` request to login and its response, we see that the `stay-logged-in` cookie is encrypted.

 ![lab14-cookie](./screenshots/lab14-cookie.png)

-> Going to post a comment with the BURPSUITE PROXY HTTP history open.
+Going to post a comment with the BURPSUITE PROXY HTTP history open.

 ![lab14-comment](./screenshots/lab14-comment.png)

-> We get 2 requests, as well as see a message regarding the invalid email address.
+We get 2 requests, as well as see a message regarding the invalid email address.

 ![lab14-invalid](./screenshots/lab14-inavlid.png)

-> The first `POST` request:
+The first `POST` request:

 ![lab14-post](./screenshots/lab14-post.png)